 The Board may delegate other management functions to senior management.

-Directors must ensure they are properly informed about what is happening in the Credit Union based on the input, information and reports of senior management, the supervisory committee and internal and external auditors.
-Where necessary, the Board may also request Credit Union employees provide information directly to the Board, and not through senior management.
+Directors must ensure they are properly informed about what is happening in the Credit Union based on the input, information, and reports of senior management, the supervisory committee, and internal and external auditors.
+Where necessary, the Board may also request Credit Union employees to provide information directly to the Board, and not through senior management.

 The Board may hire consultants that report directly to the Board, and not to senior management.